enkidevs/curriculum/coding-intro/core/conditions/conditions-intro.md

 Remember that grilled-cheese-making-robot that we programmed?
 Let's repurpose it to use different types of bread.

-We will create a variable named `input`, and based on its value the robot will make the sandwich with a different type of bread
+Let's create a variable named `input`, and based on its value the robot will make the sandwich with a different type of bread.

 ```plain-text
 input = 0